tekuuu/nexora_/README.md

 ## Roadmap

-We intentionally kept the initial implementation focused and limited some functionality to simplify development and testing (see "Current Protocol Behavior & Limitations").
+We intentionally kept the initial implementation focused and limited some functionality to simplify development and testing (see "Current Protocol Behavious & Limitations").
 The roadmap below prioritizes work required to remove current prototype constraints and prepare the protocol for production.

 Protocol mechanics (near-term)
 - [ ] Interest rate models — implement supply/borrow interest accrual and configurable rate strategies